monp4r/lz78_varlen_compressor/README.md

 > Created by **Juan Francisco Montero** (<https://github.com/monp4r/>)

 ## Introduction
 Welcome to the LZ78 Variable-Length Compressor, where efficiency meets simplicity in the world of text file compression.

-This powerful tool utilizes the LZ78 algorithm with variable-length encoding, providing optimal compression ratios while maintaining ease of use.
+Based on the LZ78 lossless data compression algorithm published by Abraham Lempel and Jacob Ziv, it consists of a single executable program that can be used both as a compressor and decompressor, depending on the selected menu options.
+It provides optimal compression ratios while maintaining ease of use.

+The LZ78 Variable-Length Compressor has been developed as the final project for the Automatic Information Processing exam in the Double Degree program in Mathematics and Computer Science at the University of Valladolid.

 ## Features:
 - **Efficient Compression:** Utilizes advanced LZ78 algorithm to achieve high compression ratios.